greatexpectationslabs/workshops/snowflake/snowflake-workshop.md

 ![New Expectation With Metrics](../img/snowflake/New-Expectation-With-Metrics.png)

 ## Conclusion
 Congratulations!
-You've successfully completed the workshop.
+You've successfully completed the GX Cloud Snowflake Workshop.
 By now, you will have created a Snowflake Data Source and Data Asset, created Expectations, run some Validations and fetched some metrics on the data.
 We hope you have a better understanding of how GX Cloud works and how it can work within your data pipeline.

 ## What's next?
 - Connect to your own Snowflake instance
-- Try creating your own Expectations in GX Cloud
+- Create your own Expectations in GX Cloud
-- Use the [GX API]() to create Data Sources, Data Assets, Expectations, Expectation Suites, and Checkpoints
+- Use the [GX API](https://docs.greatexpectations.io/docs/reference/api) to create Data Sources, Data Assets, Expectations, Expectation Suites, and Checkpoints
 - Connect to GX Cloud from an orchestrator (e.g. [Airflow](https://airflow.apache.org/))
-- Invite others to work in your GX Cloud organization
+- [Invite others](https://docs.greatexpectations.io/docs/cloud/users/manage_users#invite-a-user) to work in your GX Cloud organization
 - Explore our [documentation](https://docs.greatexpectations.io/docs/cloud/)